qnguyen94/money-flow-app/README.md

 # Money Flow App

-A simple front-end application data visualization app written with ReactJS and Nivo.
+A simple front-end data visualization application written with ReactJS, Redux, and Nivo.

-Enter your income and expense sources to find out your money flow (income - expense) and composition both your expense and income.
+Enter your income and expense sources to find out your money flow (income - expense) and composition of both your expense and income.

 ## Dashboard page components